-Many of the young people in this research experienced frequent and ongoing harassment, violence, marginalisation, ostracism from peers and rejection from families, often resulting in feelings of despair, of being alone and of internalised homophobia and transphobia (Ibid.).
+Many of the young people in this research experienced frequent and ongoing harassment, violence, marginalisation, ostracism from peers and rejection from families, often resulting in feelings of despair, of being alone and of internalised homophobia and transphobia (Robinson et al. 2014).